-Thanks to public policies to promote the data economy that enhance the technological modernisation of infrastructures and supply networks, the water sector has a clear opportunity to improve the services provided by the urban water cycle management companies.
+Thanks to public policies to promote the data economy, which boost the technological modernisation of infrastructures and supply networks, the water sector has a clear opportunity to improve the services provided by the urban water cycle management companies.

 At Agbar we are focusing our efforts on developing highly resilient systems, capable of providing water in quality and quantity for different needs: agriculture, industry and cities.
 We are doing this through Dinapsis, the network of digital transformation hubs for water management, environmental health and the ecological transition of the territory.

 At the Dinapsis centres we develop new solutions combining expert knowledge with new digital technologies, seeking to optimise environmental management.
 This combination is what we call operational intelligence, and is applied to various fields such as the remote reading of water consumption, the digital transformation of treatment plants, or the contribution to the achievement of the 2030 Agenda, among others.

 All of this, guaranteeing data security (availability, integrity and confidentiality) through prevention, cybersecurity, commitment to responsible data management and a governance model that safeguards data quality.

 This strategy is part of Agbar's commitment to sustainable development and innovation, and of its ongoing commitment to digital transformation and the digitisation of processes to streamline management and continue moving towards circular growth models that are more environmentally friendly.

 The data economy in Agbar's digital transformation strategy

 Climate change, the main challenge we face as a society, has a direct implication for water management.
 Rising temperatures alter rainfall patterns and increase the frequency of extreme weather events, both in the form of torrential rainfall and drought episodes.